sagecontinuum/sage/platforms/pricelist.md

 To deploy your own Sage system, four parts are
 needed:

-1.  **Sage Nodes** — edge
+1.  **Sage Nodes** — Edge
     computers for in situ AI processing.
-2.  **Sensors** — what does your science need?
+2.  **Sensors** — What does your science need?
-3.  **Beehive Cloud Service** — storage and data management for Sage Nodes
+3.  **Beehive Cloud Service** — Storage, data management, and software updates for Sage Nodes
-4.  **Networking** — mobile broadband, Starlink, wired, or WiFi networking
+4.  **Networking** — Mobile broadband, Starlink, wired, or WiFi networking

 Each component is priced separately, based on your scientific needs.
+The <a href="https://naise.northwestern.edu">Northwestern University / Argonne Institute for Science and Engineering (NAISE)</a> is the endpoint for purchasing contracts.
 The sum of all four pieces provides the total cost you should budget.
 You should plan for installation as well.
 For many installations, students or scientific staff can perform the needed work.
-However, for urban and tower deployments, special installation procedures might be required.
+However, for urban and tower deployments, special installation procedures may be required.
 Ask the Sage team for guidance estimating your installation costs – every installation is different.
 The data below will help scientists do basic planning before working with the Sage team to construct a specific configuration.

 ## Definitions: